 Percocet and Percodan are the brand names of two narcotic drugs that contain the opioid drug oxycodone (the main ingredient of OxyContin®).
-In addition to oxycodone, Percocet® contains acetaminophen, and Percodan® contains oxycodone and aspirin.
+Percocet® contains acetaminophen and oxycodone.
+Percodan® contains aspirin and oxycodone.
 Both drugs treat moderate to severe pain.

-Due to the oxycodone ingredient, both Percocet® and Percodan® are Schedule II drugs.
-Percocet® is in the FDA’s Pregnancy Category C. Whereas Percodan® is in Pregnancy Category B class of drugs.
+Due to the presence of oxycodone, both Percocet® and Percodan® are Schedule II drugs.
+Percocet® is an FDA Pregnancy Category C drug.
+Whereas, Percodan® is a Pregnancy Category B drug.

-As a Pregnancy Category C drug, it is unknown whether taking Percocet® during pregnancy increases a woman’s risk for delivering a baby with birth defects.
-With no studies on pregnant women and birth defects, only prescribe Percocet® to pregnant women if the benefits of treatment outweigh the potential risk.
+Because it is not known if taking Percocet® during pregnancy increases a woman’s risk for delivering a baby with birth defects, it is a Pregnancy Category C drug.
+Doctors prescribe Percocet® to pregnant women if the benefits outweigh the potential risk.

-The use of Percocet ® for pain after surgery has largely replaced Percodan ®.
-Because the aspirin in Percodan ® inhibits the blood from clotting, and it can thus create post-operative bleeding.
-However, because of its use of acetaminophen, Percocet ® is one of several drugs implicated in the hundreds of acetaminophen deaths each year in the U.S. In 2009 the FDA called for stricter regulation of Percocet ® sales to counteract this alarming trend.
+The use of Percocet ® has largely replaced Percodan ® for pain after surgery.
+The aspirin in Percodan ® can cause post-operative bleeding because it inhibits the blood from clotting.
+However, because it contains acetaminophen, Percocet ® is one of several drugs implicated in many deaths due to acetaminophen.
+The FDA requires strict sales of Percocet ® as of 2009.

-In fact, a federal advisory panel voted in 2009 to recommend a ban on Percocet®(and Vicodin®).
-Because the acetaminophen in these drugs can cause serious liver damage.
-July 2012, the FDA limits the overuse of painkillers, including Percocet®.
-In light of the abuse, injuries and deaths linked to these drugs.
+In fact, in 2009, a federal advisory board voted to recommend a ban on Percocet®(and Vicodin®).
+They made this decision because serious liver damage can occur from the acetaminophen in these drugs.
+The FDA limits the overuse of painkillers, as of July 2012, including Percocet®.

-If you or someone you love has injuries due to a dangerous drug, Don’t delay!
-Call Clay!
-Our initial consultation is FREE!
-Our experienced staff members are here to help.
+If you or someone you love has injuries due to a dangerous drug, contact The Law Offices of L. Clayton Burgess.